-I was born and raised in Tondo, Manila and yes, I admit I’ve been to Intramuros countless times.
+Being a Manileña allows me to visit Intramuros countless times.
 I recently revisited this place when I attended a Sunday Catholic mass with my family at the Manila Cathedral.
 After hearing mass, we strolled along the cobbled stone pathways of Intramuros and visited some museums.

 Although most places in Manila have been modernized (high rise buildings and large shopping centers sprouted all over the city), one thing I am sure of is that Intramuros remained its timeless charm.

 Let’s get to know a bit of our ancestor’s past by getting inside the Casa Manila, Intramuros.

 It is a museum that highlighted the domestic life of the upper-class citizens in the 19th century.
 It is a replica of an 1850’s San Nicolas house that was once located in Calle Jaboneros.
 It was constructed by the then-first lady Imelda Marcos during the 1980s, modeled on Spanish colonial architecture.
 The museum featured rare collections of antique wooden furniture, crystal chandeliers, Chinese ceramic vases, oil paintings, and authentic kitchen tools, to name a few.

 At the ground floor are the Zaguan & Patio, Cabbelariza, and the souvenir item store.

 The walls of the ground floor are made of Adobe (vulcanic tuff), which was used as the main building’s material in the Spanish Colony during the late 16th to late 19th century.
 The same material used to build the walls of Intramuros.

 Entresuelo– A sort of mezzanine, the entresuelo usually contained a receiving area for tradesmen, an office, and some bedrooms.
 Starting from the late 19th century, some entresuelo inside Intramuros were rented out as an apartment for students enrolled in the different universities in Manila.